 Please do not let the kitten/cat out of the house.
 Cats do not "need" to go outside.
 They are nosey and like to explore, however they are not equipped to deal with predators, including cars and trucks, large dogs and cat-unfriendly people!
 Your home is as much territory as they need.
 The kitten/cat will have rabies immunization, but New Jersey is a rabies-endemic area and the vaccine does not protect them against a violent attack.

 Change in your life: People and conditions change.
 If for any reason this happens and you are unable to keep the kitten, please contact me.
 Our kittens/cats are to never end up in a shelter.
 Kittens/cats are to be sent back to us at owners expense.
+If a cat or kitten from our facility ends up in a shelter or rescue there will be a $1500 fee along with any court costs, lawyer costs and any other costs that are incurred because of this.
+We have no problem defending our animals and holding someone accountable.

 Problems: Call me!
 I have hundreds of cat-years experience and will make suggestions or try to help any way I can.
 If I'm not home, one of my cat assistants (Kelly) may be able to help or know where to contact me.